not-matthias/3tilley.github.io/content/posts/2024-06-12-simple-IPC-Ping-Pong.md

 # Approach 3 - UDP

 Naturally, the next approach was to try UDP.
 UDP is traditionally used in these contexts for a "fire and forget" mechanism.
 Unlike TCP the protocol doesn't offer a way of recovering lost or out of order packets.
 This can be an advantage, because it keeps the connection from getting too "chatty" but if consistency is important those layers need to be implemented manually - either in or out of band.
 We'll sidestep this discussion because we're running both processes on the same machine and using the loopback adapter, but note that it's still possible to lose packets this way.
-If the socket buffer is filled with more data than is read off of it in the reading loop, it will be unapologetically dropped.
+If the socket buffer is filled with more data than can be read off of it in the reading loop, it will be unapologetically dropped.
 Perhaps a demonstration for another post.

 I'll just show the producer as the consumer is fairly similar.